UkkyNtem/cloudwatch-dashboard/README.md

 # AWS CloudWatch Monitoring Dashboard

-This is a simple beginner project that helped me understand how to use AWS CloudWatch to monitor services like EC2, S3, and RDS.
+This is a simple project that helped me understand how to use AWS CloudWatch to monitor services like EC2, S3, and RDS.
 I used Python and the AWS CLI to create a dashboard that shows CPU usage, storage size, and database connections.

 ## What This Project Does